ARMmbed/mbed-os-example-blinky-baremetal/README.md

 }
 ```

-Further optimisations are possible and details are in the minimal printf README.
+Further optimizations are possible.
+For more details, please see the minimal printf README.

 #### Using a minimal console

-If your application only needs basic unbuffered I/O operations then you can save additional memory by using a configuration of the platform library which removes file handling functionality from the [system I/O retarget code](https://github.com/ARMmbed/mbed-os/blob/master/platform/source/mbed_retarget.cpp).
+If your application only needs unbuffered I/O operations, you can save additional memory by using a configuration of the platform library, which removes file handling functionality from the [system I/O retarget code](https://github.com/ARMmbed/mbed-os/blob/master/platform/source/mbed_retarget.cpp).

-To build with the minimal console functionality, the application configuration file needs to be modified as follows:
+To build with the minimal console functionality, modify the application configuration file:

 ```
 {
     "target_overrides": {